The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

 - Beauty Is Never Tarnished: Averted.
 She beats herself into a bloody mess and loses a good number of teeth trying to escape Ainz's crushing bear hug.

 - Reduced to this in the Pure Pure Pleiades OVA; each segment opens with her getting maimed by each Pleiades Maid in turn.
-From being electrocuted by Naberal Gamma's Lightning, through being eaten by Solution Epsilon, to being disintegrated by CZ Delta's Wave Motion Gun.
+From being electrocuted by Naberal Gamma's Lightning, being eaten by Solution Epsilon, to being disintegrated by CZ Delta's Wave-Motion Gun.
 Of particular note is when she falls into Lupusregina Beta's claws: Clementine is torn to shreds, healed back to life by cleric magic, and then torn to shreds again.
 Over and over and over.

 - The Fugitive Clementine OVAs is all about this.
 Each episode has her meet a pair of the Pleiades and suffers as a result.
 It ends with her being losing all her confidence and sanity, sitting on a rock and stares into the sky, her face a blank and innocent slate, happy as can be and oblivious to anything else around her.

-- The second episode, Solution reveals that her revival has damaged her, with her memories fuzzy and her body doing unusual things (i.e., she comes across the bar she got wasted in episode 1, and immediately decides to go in with a derpy look on her face), and her skills have drastically decreased too.
+- The second episode, Solution reveals that her revival has damaged her, with her memories fuzzy and her body instinctively doing unusual things (i.e., she comes across the bar she got wasted in during episode 1, and immediately decides to go in with a derpy look on her face), and her skills have drastically decreased too.
 When she comes across more Pleiades, she decides to trust them immediately, and gets swarmed by Entoma's bugs before having her memories erased.

 - Chainmail Bikini: A bit more concealing than the usual type, but still conspicuous in the large amount of cleavage revealed.
-Justified by her personality and actions: her "armor" is either made of or plated with the adventuring plates of those she slew.
+Justified by her personality and actions: her "armor" is either made of or plated with the adventuring plates of those she had slain.
 Additionally, since Clementine's fighting style consists of blindingly fast dashes, a full set of armor would probably have been too cumbersome.

 - Cold-Blooded Torture: Her favorite pastime, right after wanton murder.

 - Cute and Psycho: She's cute, busty, and wears a Chainmail Bikini.
 Too bad her face is usually distorted by a too-wide grin because she's laughing at her latest victim.
-By the end of "Clementine the Fugitive," the "Psycho" part no longer applies.
+By the end of "Clementine the Fugitive", the "Psycho" part no longer applies.

 - Cruel and Unusual Death: Ainz very, very slowly crushes her to death with his bare hands as she screams in terror and struggles in vain to break free.
 She deserved every last second of it.